 - LinkedIn is helping hospitals, nonprofits working on COVID-19 relief, and essential services source the talent they need by allowing them to post jobs for free on LinkedIn for the next three months.
 The company also expanded its Recruiting for Good platform to deploy LinkedIn’s own recruiters to screen talent for organizations on the front lines of COVID-19.
 And to help job seekers affected by COVID-19, Linkedin is offering 16 LinkedIn Learning courses for free.

 - Lyft is working to create new opportunities for its fleet of drivers while serving the broader community by expanding delivery and transportation partnerships with healthcare, government, and businesses.
 Through its LyftUp program, Lyft is also donating rides to people with essential transportation needs during the COVID-19 pandemic, including families and children, low-income seniors, and doctors and nurses.
 Keep up with Lyft’s latest COVID-19 initiatives here.
+In April, Lyft launched Essential Deliveries, a new pilot initiative that allows governments, nonprofits, and businesses to request on-demand delivery of food, medical supplies and other basics.

 - Microsoft announced it will continue to pay its hourly vendor workers even after the company’s office closure.
 Furthermore, Microsoft is offering its communication and collaboration platform, Microsoft Teams, to educational institutions for free through Office 365 A1.
 The product provides a free customized hub for class teamwork that includes video meetings.
 Companies can also take advantage of a free six-month Office 365 E1 Trial, including Microsoft Teams, for file sharing and communication tools.